The Lifeline Your Business Needs: Exploring Accounts Receivable Financing

 So, here is more about the potential ‘benefit ‘of factoring that we have alluded to.

-We can somewhat easily say that a factoring facility can be set up fairly quickly, certainly in much less time than it would take for your firm to negotiate a bank cash term loan or a Canadian chartered bank line of credit.
+We can say with some confidence that a factoring facility can be set up fairly quickly, certainly in much less time than it would take for your firm to negotiate a bank cash term loan or a Canadian chartered bank line of credit.
 Another benefit?
 It’s simply that you receive that much-needed cash the same day.

-A significant amount of the invoices, usually 80-90%, is ‘advanced ‘to your firm on the same day.
-The difference is held back as a temporary holdback and remitted to your firm, less the finance fee when your customer pays.
+A significant amount of the invoices, usually 80-90%, is ‘advanced to your firm on the same day.
+The difference is held in a temporary holdback and remitted to your firm, less the finance fee, when your customer pays.

 THE COST OF ACCOUNT RECEIVABLE NON-BANK FINANCING